scanoss/cryptography/README.md

 # SCANOSS Platform 2.0 Dependencies
-Welcome to the dependency server for SCANOSS Platform 2.0
+Welcome to the Cryptography server for SCANOSS Platform 2.0

 **Warning** Work In Progress **Warning**